resource-watch/slate/source/includes/api/_vocabulary.md

 }
 ```

-These endpoints allow you to get vocabulary/tags for a single dataset, widget or layer.
+These endpoints allow you to get vocabulary/tags for a single dataset, widget, or layer.
 By default, vocabulary/tags for
 the `rw` application are returned, but you can use the optional `app` or `application` query parameters to load data for
 a different application.